CastroLab-UCM/EV-Evacuation-Readiness-UCOP/README.md

 5. Configure the necessary parameters.
 6. Run the code or simulation.
 7. Review the generated outputs and example results.

-Each code or simulation resource should include information on:

-- Required software and dependencies
-- Input data
-- Installation and setup
-- Configuration and parameters
-- How to run the code
-- Expected outputs
-- Example applications

 ### Example